-The insane mathematics and physics running behind was created by Peter Blaškovič with a great help of Michal Fapšo.
+The insane mathematics and physics running behind were created by Peter Blaškovič with the great help of Michal Fapšo.
 Rebelle’s watercolor simulation is based on real-world color mixing, blending, moistening and drying.
-It has been in development with interruptions for couple of years and today we‘ve got the most realistic outcome possible on digital media.
-It would not be possible to use this technology widespread couple of years ago.
+It has been in development with interruptions for a couple of years and today we‘ve got the most realistic outcome possible on digital media.
+It would not be possible to use this technology widespread a couple of years ago.

 Artists usually don’t use a lot of tools and hundreds of brushes, so we cleared the user interface and focused on the most important tools artists use.

 Brush Tool – It’s the basic tool every paint application has.
 In Rebelle you can choose brushes with different bristles, select the size, add the water and set the amount of color loaded to brush so the paint could be thicker.
 Adding Water to painting is another technique transposed from the world of traditional painters.
 With more water, the color will spread faster on the layer and wet colors are mixed.
 You can use different watercolor techniques to get various effects.

 Water & Dry Brushes – Simple brushes to add and remove the water from the painting.
 How the painting is blended and dried depends on the water and the wetness of the paper underneath it – just like in the real world.

 Blow – Useful tool for all watercolorists enables you to blow the colors on the painting.
 Rebelle simulates flowing water and this way you can get beautiful watercolor outcomes.